AzureSydneyUserGroup/GlobalAzure2022/ProposedSchedule.md

 Attendees are invited to stay for a social hour after the event has concluded.

-Track 2: Azure AMA - available 10:30 - 12 noon

-Bring your questions about building and working with Azure and see if the community can help you find the answers you're looking for!

-Track 3: Hands-on workshop - 10am - 14:00 with lunch break.
+Track 2: Hands-on workshop - 10am - 14:00 with lunch break.

 Choose from two hands-on labs that you can complete during the day.
 Attendees will be provided with Microsoft Azure credits.
 Requires attendee to bring own laptop.